tgi-io/tgi-core/spec/README.md

 <blockquote><strong>log: </strong>T.getCommandTypes()<br><strong>Error: Invalid command type: magic</strong> thrown as expected
 </blockquote>
 #### contents
-<p>Contents is based on the type of command.
-See TYPE section for more information for how it applies to each type</p>
+Contents is based on the type of command.
+See TYPE section for more information for how it applies to each type

 #### scope
-<p>Optional scope property can be used to apply a model or list to a command.</p>
+Optional scope property can be used to apply a model or list to a command.

 &nbsp;<b><i>scope must be a Model or a List:</i></b>
 ```javascript
 new Command({name: 'archiveData', scope: true});